 “The one you always come in here with.”

 I squinted.
 “In here…?”
 Then my retarded mind got it.
 “Why….that’s my daughter!”

-Was the cashier that unaccustomed — even back in 1984 — to seeing a father who was always with a child whose mother was not around?
+In 1984, were people still that unaccustomed to seeing a father who was always with a child whose mother was not around?

 Almost 25 years later in 2004, are things any better for dads who are out alone with their children?
 We get a hint in Isaac Bailey’s column in the Myrtle Beach Sun Times, “‘Good dad’ role isn’t superhuman.”
 Bailey writes, “But I didn’t figure out what they were really saying until recently.
 The three of us, Kyle in a high chair and Lyric in a car seat, were in a restaurant when a waitress asked: ‘Did something happen to their mother?’
 It’s almost as though they all think it strange, the sight of a man with his kids when Mom’s not around, as though we’re alien to the human race.”

 And many feminists and the mainstream media tell us only women have faced bias.
 Remember when people thought it strange to see a woman in a “male” job?